-The registration statements on Form S-1 (File No. 333-234640 and the registration statement on Form S-1 (File No. 333-234711) filed pursuant to Rule 462(b) relating thereto, each relating follow on public offering of shares of our common stock, became effective on November 15, 2019.
-The registration statement registered and offer 2,854,048 shares of its common stock, including 372,267 shares sold pursuant to the underwriters' exercise of their option to purchase additional shares at a public offering price of \$36.25 per share.
-We received net proceeds of \$96.7 million from the follow-on offering after deducting underwriters' discounts and commissions.
+The registration statements on Form S-1 (File No. 333-234640 and the registration statement on Form S-1 (File No. 333-234711) filed pursuant to Rule 462(b) relating thereto, each relating to the follow-on public offering of shares of our common stock, became effective on November 15, 2019.
+The registration statement registered the offer and sale of 2,854,048 shares of our common stock, including 372,267 shares sold pursuant to the underwriters' exercise of their option to purchase additional shares, at a public offering price of \$36.25 per share.
+On November 15, 2019, we completed the sale of all 2,854,048 shares of our common stock registered thereunder at a public offering price of \$36.25 per share for an aggregate offering price of approximately \$103.5 million.
+We received net proceeds of approximately \$96.7 million from the follow-on offering after deducting underwriting discounts and commissions of \$6.2 million and offering costs of \$0.6 million.
+The underwriters of the offering were BofA Securities, Inc. and Morgan Stanley & Co.
+Following the sale of the shares in connection with the closing of the follow-on offering, the offering terminated.